shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 kubectl get namespace dev
 ```

 Since there is no cached token in the kubelogin directory, this will trigger a new authentication prompt.
 Proceed to log in with the developer's user account.

+> [!ALERT]
-So when you log in, be sure to click the **Use another account** button and enter a developer's user credentials.
+> When you log in, be sure to click the **Use another account** button and enter a developer's user credentials.

 After logging in, head back to your terminal.
 You should see details of the **dev** namespace.
 This means that the dev user has the necessary permissions to access the **dev** namespace.